mouseless/baked/docs/architecture/application.md

 ### Layers

-Layers can be added without any options to configure;
+Layers are added without any options to configure;

 ```csharp
 app.Layers.AddDomain();